jarviscanada/jarvis_data_eng_VishaySingh/linux_sql/README.md

 # Improvements
 - Improve SQL queries

 In all likelihood, there are simpler/better performing SQL queries that accomplish the same task as described in the `Scripts` section.
-It would be nice to improve this project with updated streamlines queries, or even more queries, to better serve businessed needs.
+It would be nice to improve this project with updated streamlines queries, or even more queries, to better serve businesses needs.

 - Expand host usage summary statistics